Student pilots are often confused about whether they need an iPad for flying.

-Usually, a student pilot, once he gets their first solo, becomes familiar with all the tasks inside the cockpit.
+Usually, a student pilot becomes familiar with all the tasks inside the cockpit once he gets their first solo.
 Likewise, your first solo flight will boost your confidence in flying.

 All the tasks that seemed baffling initially will become a lot easier then.

-Aviate, navigate using visual reference, and communicate with air traffic will not be so difficult for you now.
+Aviating, navigating using visual reference, and communicating with air traffic will not be so difficult for you now.

 Right at this stage, a student pilot can buy an iPad.

-Why is the iPad useful for student pilots after receiving their first solo?
+Why is the iPad valid for student pilots after receiving their first solo?

-By now, the student pilot is familiar with the airspace and has learned a few things about actual flying.
+By now, the student pilot is familiar with airspace and has learned a few things about actual flying.

-The iPad, at this stage, will be a lot less distracting for the student pilots.
+At this stage, the iPad will be a lot less distracting for the student pilots.

-Additionally, you will have to fly cross country legs to fulfill a private pilot license application requirements after you get solo.
+Additionally, you must fly cross-country legs to fulfill a private pilot license application requirements after you get solo.

 Having an iPad to fly cross-country flights will be a considerable remedy.
 As you are now used to multitasking and conducting safe flights.
 Thus, you will not be distracted by the iPad easily.

 Flying several times to the same airport is the right time to introduce an iPad to your flights.